AlejandroNo4/Ruby-capstone/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [Issues page](https://github.com/AlejandroNo4/Tic-Tac-Toe/issues).
+Feel free to check the [Issues page](https://github.com/AlejandroNo4/Ruby-capstone/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

+## Acknowledgement 👾

+- Valentin, feel free to visit his [YouTube](https://www.youtube.com/channel/UCbTe2uHWiMWIN2eW9_ViqPQ) channel.